Hydrargyrum medium-arc iodide lamp: History

 In the late 1960s German television producers requested lamp developer OSRAM to create a safer and cleaner replacement for carbon arc lighting used by the film industry.
 Osram developed and began producing HMI lamps at their request.

-Philips produced a variation on the HMI, a single-ended version called MSR/HR (medium source rare-earth hot-restrike).
+Philips produced a variation on the HMI, a single-ended version called MSR (medium source rare-earth).
 It uses a standard two-prong lampbase.
 To avoid the colour shift during use they added a secondary envelope around the gas-chamber.
 Several other bulb variations exist, including GEMI (General Electric metal iodide), CID (compact iodide daylight; Thorn EMI, UK, since 1990 GE), CSI (compact source iodine; Thorn EMI, UK), DAYMAX (made by ILC), and BRITE ARC (|[Sylvania Lighting Inc. (SLI)]).
 All are variations on, and different names for, essentially the same concept.

 Much research was invested into making HMI lamps smaller because of their use in moving light fixtures such as those manufactured by Vari-Lite, Martin, Robe, and Highend.
 Philips' main contribution after this was the invention of a phosphor coating on the weld of the filament to the molybdenum foil that reduces oxidization and early failures at that point, making that area capable of withstanding extreme heat.

 Multi-kilowatt HMI lights are used in the film industry and for large-screen slide projection because of their daylight-balanced light output, as well as their efficiency.

-The lamp is a favorite among film enthusiasts, with widespread coverage of the lamps and their history featuring in educational institutions.